elggem/dagor_biped_hardware/README.md

 Robot hardware design from the Open Robot Dynamic Initiative remixed for easier and cheaper assembly using commonly available FDM 3D printers and control via the Dagor brushless motor controller.

 This work is based on the [Open Robot Dynamic Initiative](https://github.com/open-dynamic-robot-initiative/open_robot_actuator_hardware) designs.
-There are a few differences:
+The following modifications were made:

   - The body and cover of the actuator modules are modified to make them print easily without supports on an entry level FDM printer in PLA.
   - Change of belt to 3M HTD profile.
 This curved belt profile might not be ideal in terms of backlash and other performance characteristics, but it is more affordable than the AT3 GENIII Conti belts used in the original ODRI work.
 Other (trapezoidal) tooth profiles might be better suited for this application.